All You NEED to Know About The Moraine Lake Shuttle (2023)

 About Natasha

-Natasha lives in Canmore, Alberta.
+Natasha calls Canmore, Alberta home.
 After traveling across seven continents and 90 countries with Cameron, she settled down in the stunning Canadian Rockies.
 She loves to help others travel and make their planning easier.
 She is a winter enthusiast and loves to snowboard, ice skate, and snowshoe and enjoy all the fantastic summer opportunities in Banff like hiking, scrambling, and biking.
 You can find her in the mountains or enjoying a coffee by the river.
 Learn more on the about us page!

 If you have found the content on this site helpful to your trip planning please consider supporting The Banff Blog.
-Whether it be buying a coffee or (even better) purchasing a unique print for your home from The Banff Print Shop all purchases help with the upkeep of this site that is updated daily.
+You can say thanks directly by buying us a coffee.
 All support is much appreciated!

 1. Hello, You mentioned that guests staying at Chateau Lake Louise can use the lake connector shuttle without going out to the park and ride (provided they have shuttle tickets).
 Is that also true for guests staying at Moraine Lake Lodge?
 We are staying at Moraine Lake Lodge in August, and would like to take the lake connector shuttle to Lake Louise.